1. The Find Articles Guide provides a list of databases to search, organized by subject. This page contains the following resources:

 Use the Find Articles Guide to find databases to search by subject.

 To find the full text of an article from the citation in a works cited or bibliography, use the Journal and Article Locator on the library website.
-The Journal and Article Locator can be found under the Databases and Journals dropdown menu on the library homepage.
+To use:

-A preliminary bibliography is a list of promising potential sources to use in your speech, and should be your first research goal.
-You will probably discover more resources than you actually use in your speech; at this stage, the bibliography simply serves as a menu of possibilities.
-During your library session, your goal should be to begin creating your preliminary bibliography with the sources you find in the library databases.
+A preliminary bibliography is a list of potential sources to use in your speech.
+You will likely discover more resources than you actually use in your speech; at this stage, the bibliography serves as a menu of possibilities.

 You do not need to read every resource before you put it in your preliminary bibliography.
 In fact, you shouldn't read every source start to finish before deciding whether to put it in a preliminary bibliography.
 For your purposes, the preliminary bibliography will be a list of resources that you want to consider using.
 This is what makes it "preliminary."
 In most cases, you will be able to simply skim a resource or read the abstract before putting the citation in your preliminary bibliography for later use.
 Think of your preliminary bibliography as a "to-read" list that may grow or shrink in the later stages of research.